The local-first network scanner

 AI, optional

 Stuck on a device that's just a MAC address and an open port?
 Let AI name it from the network signals.
 Get a plain-language digest of your whole network, ask what's risky and why, and turn the security findings into step-by-step fixes.
-Everything is grounded in your real scan data — no guessing from a generic checklist.
+Everything is grounded in your real scan data, not in a generic checklist.

 • Identify unknown devices from their network fingerprint